alfred1137/alfred1137.github.io/memory-bank/activeContext.md

 - The external link `www.leytonorient.com` has been corrected to include the `https://` protocol.

 - The file `_posts/2025-04-03-LOFC-CM-CH05.md` has been migrated with the correct title, description metadata, and assets.
+- The file `_posts/2025-04-08-LOFC-CM-CH07.md` has been migrated with the correct title, description metadata, and assets.
 - Memory bank files (`progress.md`, `activeContext.md`) have been updated to reflect the latest status and learnings.

 ## Next Steps